-Aurora borealis, 19th-century artwork.
-The aurora is a coloured light display visible in the night sky at high latitudes.
-It occurs when charged particles from the Sun are drawn by Earth's magnetic field to the polar regions.
-Hundreds of kilometres up, they collide with gas molecules and atoms, causing them to emit light (beams in arc).
-Illustration from 'Electric science : its history, phenomena, and applications' (1853) by Frederick C. Bakewell.
+Aurora borealis.
+19th-century illustration of the aurora borealis, a coloured light display (the northern lights) that is visible in the night sky, usually only at high latitudes.
+It occurs when charged and energetic particles from the Sun (the solar wind) are drawn by Earth's magnetic field to the polar regions.
+Hundreds of kilometres up, they collide with gas molecules and atoms, causing them to emit light.
+This illustration is from 'Physique Populaire' (Emile Desbeaux, 1891).

 Model release not required.
 Property release not required.